Here are some tips for completing your child's learning plan.

 The subject matter to be covered

-List the subject matter you will cover under each learning area.
-For example, the subject matter for science might include:
+List the subject matter you will cover under each learning area, taking into consideration:

 - What skills do my child and I want to develop in each learning area?